 - A secret mission in Devil May Cry 4.
 You have to traverse disappearing platforms without falling, while under attack from several flying enemies at once who are exceptionally difficult to finish off quickly.
 And yes, practically ANY hit will knock you off.

 - The pink Koindozers from Donkey Kong Country 3, mooks who all carry large shields with which to ram you off cliffs.
 The good news is, they only appear in one level in the game.
 The bad news is, they're all over That One Level.
 You can't kill them, just avoid them — and it gets pretty difficult to time your jumps properly so that you land safely on top of their shield rather than right in front of it at perfect bulldozering range — suggest that the good people at Rare do something physically and anatomically impossible with their mothers, and never play the level again.
+According to one walkthrough:

-- I Wanna Be The Guy has the Medusa heads from Castlevania (which temporarily turn you to stone and knock you backwards), as well as the Cheep Cheeps in the graveyard (which push you around randomly, usually off the cart and to your eventual death).
+- I Wanna Be the Guy has the Medusa heads from Castlevania (which temporarily turn you to stone and knock you backwards), as well as the Cheep Cheeps in the graveyard (which push you around randomly, usually off the cart and to your eventual death).
 It's worth noting that these are the only enemies in the game that don't kill you with one hit.

 - Several mooks in the Metropolis Zone in Sonic the Hedgehog 2 function as this.